 Here is how it works.

 The stock market consists of buyers and sellers willing to transact at various prices in varying quantities.
+A buyer naturally wants to receive a stock at the lowest price possible, whereas a seller wants to receive as much revenue as possible from selling a stock.

 This is best explained by way of an example.
 Let’s say a buyer wants to purchase 500 shares for R100.
 The buyer has two options: either the buyer tries to get his desired price by placing a limit order in the market or absorbs the necessary available sell orders by executing a market order.